Woodhaven, Michigan: Woodhaven Stamping Plant

+Woodhaven Commons

 The development of what is now the city's main retail area, centered on the intersection of Allen and West Roads, began with the 1971 opening of Kmart.
 At the time, two gas stations had already existed.
 Other stores followed.

 Woodhaven Village Square

 In the late 1990s, the Mobil Oil Refinery and canning site at the west side of Allen Road was demolished, and the site was replaced with the Woodhaven Village Square between 2001 and 2005.